aroberge/ideas/docs/html/_sources/motivation.rst.txt

 Additional motivation for this project
 =======================================

-.. admonition:: The f-thing and the walrus

 While ideas such as the f-strings and **especially** the walrus operator were discussed on Python-ideas and similar places, many people were opposed to them being added to Python.
+This likely lead to the following explanation added in `PEP 572 <https://www.python.org/dev/peps/pep-0572/#the-importance-of-real-code>`_:

+    **The importance of real code**

+    *During the development of this PEP many people (supporters and critics both) have had a tendency to focus on toy examples on the one hand, and on overly complex examples on the other.*

+    *The danger of toy examples is twofold: they are often too abstract to make anyone go "ooh, that's compelling", and they are easily refuted with "I would never write it that way anyway".*

+    *The danger of overly complex examples is that they provide a convenient strawman for critics of the proposal to shoot down ("that's obfuscated").*

+    *Yet there is some use for both extremely simple and extremely complex examples: they are helpful to clarify the intended semantics.*

-    However, once it became possible to write code using them, it seems that everyone became enthusiastic about them.
+However, once it became possible for programmers to write their own code using either the f-strings or the walrus operator instead of just reading examples from PEP 572, it seems that everyone became enthusiastic about them.

-    **If only it were possible to write short programs using currently invalid syntax to truly get a feel for it rather than just complaining based on reading a few examples ...**
+**If only it were possible to write short programs using currently invalid syntax to truly get a feel for it rather than just complaining based on reading a few examples.**  This is what **ideas** can help accomplish.

 .. tip::